NormanDunbar/SuperBASIC-Manual/sphinx/source/S/search.rst

-..  _search:

 ..
-SEARCH, as a label, causes problems when building the docs
+SEARCH, here, as a label, causes problems when building the docs
     as it conflicts with the actual search function of the generated documentation.
-However, it appears to work ok.
-Just a thought.
+Hence, this label (and all cross references to the SEARCH command, must use the label searches, as in :ref:`searches`.

+    And, watch out, you cannot put a comment, like this, between a label and the immediately following chapter/section header or the label is not recognised.

+..  _searches:

 SEARCH
 ======